BALL GRAPHIC PRESS • SLÁMA PRESS

 When printing on wet paper of low grammage (intaglio printing) place one more sheet of dry paper on top to enable a smoother movement of the press.
-Additional weights, up to ten pieces, can be used with the large press to achieve greater pressure.
+Additional weights, up to five pieces, can be used with the large press to achieve greater pressure.

 Please, note: The press is not suitable for printing from a distorted (bent) matrix or for dry seal printing.

 Maintenance: Unscrew the lower bolt and take out the ball cage.
 Remove any impurities from the inside of the body of the press.
 After cleaning screw the cage back on.
 The balls can be gently lubricated with oil by running the press on slightly oiled paper.